Skip to main content

 Cell Migration and Invasion

-In our bodies, epithelial cells invade into tissue by migrating along tracks of extracellular matrix, neurons, vessels or underlying tissue.
-The leading cells move in a mesenchymal mode also observed in vitro, in which a leading edge cycles through protrusion and retraction.
+In our bodies, epithelial cells invade into tissue by migrating along tracks of extracellular matrix or paths created by support cells like fibroblasts.
+The cells move in a mesenchymal mode also observed in vitro, in which a leading edge cycles through protrusion and retraction.
 In protrusion, assembly of the actin polymer against the membrane generates pushing force, the membrane counters with tension.
 Adhesions transmit traction force.
-A few microns behind the edge, myosin motors pull on the actin, generating tension that balances the pushing force and promoting adhesion maturation.
-In retraction, actin assembly collapses and tension pulls the membrane backwards.
+A few microns behind the edge, myosin motors pull on the actin, generating tension that balances the pushing force and promotes adhesion maturation.
+In the cell body, myosin II contracts bundled actin fibers (stress fibers) that anchor to adhesions, which contracts the back of the cell forward

 ERK controls pushing force at the cell edge